wolfiesites/yaml-to-wordpress/readme.md

 ```
 composer require wolfiesites/yaml-to-wordpress
 ```
-2. load the composer pachage and config file in ur root plugin_file.php or in thme functions.php:
+2. load the composer package and config file in ur root plugin_file.php or in thme functions.php:
 ```
 // this if, prevents from error if u use same composer packages and same versions
 if (!class_exists('ComposerAutoloaderInit228a8406a34a58cdfa0baa1563d5478e')) {